brkrizic/cloud-drive-rs/README.md

 This project uses the Bare Expo workflow instead of the standard managed Expo workflow.
 Because of native dependencies, the application cannot be run using Expo Go and requires a native Android build.

+### Recommended Testing Device

+Due to the size and resource requirements of the application, running it on an Android emulator may result in slow performance or increased build times.
+For the best experience, it is recommended to use a physical Android device connected through USB debugging.